-There will be a quiz each week, usually on Monday.
+There will be a quiz each week, usually but not always on Mondays.
 It will cover lectures from the previous week.
 Quizzes are designed to be done multiple times and will present different questions for each attempt.
 The best of your attempts is the one that will count towards your grade.
 You should treat the quizzes as practice for the exams.
 These assignments will assess your critical thinking and communication of the lecture content.